abbyazari/abbyazari.github.io/_pages/join.md

 Important Application Information:

 - The ARG application form requires a Google account for sign ins.
 If you are unable to access the form please email azari+gradapp@ualberta.ca.
-- Applicants who do not yet hold a MSc are strongly recommended to apply to the MSc program first; MSc students are funded, as are PhD students.
+- Candidates who do not yet hold a MSc are strongly recommended to apply to the MSc program first; MSc students are funded, as are PhD students.
 - Applicants should plan to apply by **December 1, 2026** for the widest consideration for Fall 2027 programs.
 - When writing your interest statement to the UoA review the group's prior [publications](https://abbyazari.github.io/publications/) or current research themes in ARG.
 - If your background does not contain 400 level, or equivalent, physics coursework but _does_ possess methodological expertise (e.g. computation, mathematics, probability, statistics), then applicants are suggested to apply to ECE or CS.
+- Candidates with financial or logistical restrictions on application fees, or English language exams that impact their ability to apply to the UoA formally should include this information when completing the [form](https://forms.gle/27zj1UUMCBjc8DGV8).
 - Candidates who have specific questions about ARG before or during application should include the following information in their email.
 A response is not guaranteed.
   - Your application status
   - Your reason for emailing